 Nikola Tesla Museum

-If you want to reach Nikola Tesla Museum, you can take Bus 27, from Terazije square, in front of Palace "Albania".
-You exit at the 4th station, at the Faculty of Law and Hotel "Metropol Palace".
+If you want to reach Nikola Tesla Museum, you can take Buses 26 or 27, from Republic square or Pioneers park (across the main entrance to the National Assembly).
+You exit at the 4th station (or the 3rd one from Pioneers Park), at the Faculty of Law and Hotel "Metropol Palace".
 Then you take the street on your right (Prote Mateje st.) for about 100 meters.